-Dr. Michael Mann, Professor of Meteorology and Director of the Earth System Science Center at Penn State piled on (with CAPS for emphasis):
+And Dr. Michael Mann, Professor of Meteorology and Director of the Earth System Science Center at Penn State piles on (with CAPS for emphasis):

 Recently, the American Physical Society has appointed a committee to review its stance on so-called climate change that includes three distinguished skeptics: Judith Curry, John Christy and Richard Lindzen.
 Their credentials are impressive… A question the American Physical Society panel will address is: Why wasn’t the current global temperature stasis, with no discernible change in the past 15 years, not predicted by any of the climate models used by the IPCC, part of the United Nations?